ateeq-khaliq/Bulk_RNAseq_Pipeline/04_Salmon_RNASeq/README.md

     conda install salmon gffread r-base
     ```

-## Usage

-1. Copy the provided script (`bulk_rnaseq_pipeline.sh`) to your working directory.
+3. **Modify paths if necessary**:

-2. Ensure that your BAM files are organized in the expected directory structure.
+   Ensure that all paths in the script are correct for your environment.

-3. Run the script with `sbatch` to submit it as a job:
+## 🚀 Usage

+1. **Prepare your BAM files**: Organize your BAM files in directories corresponding to each sample.
+2. **Run the pipeline**: Submit the job to your cluster using the `sbatch` command:

     ```bash
     sbatch bulk_rnaseq_pipeline.sh
     ```

-The output files will be generated in the `salmon_output` directory, including the gene count matrix and TPM matrix.
+   The pipeline will automatically process all samples and generate output files in the `salmon_output` directory.

+## 🔍 Input and Output

+### Input:
+- **BAM files**: Aligned RNA-Seq reads in BAM format.
+- **Reference genome**: GRCh37/hg19 (automatically downloaded if not available).
+- **Gene annotation**: GENCODE v19 GTF file (also downloaded if not available).

+### Output:
+- **Gene Count Matrix**: `gene_count_matrix.csv`
+- **TPM Matrix**: `gene_tpm_matrix.csv`
+- **Salmon Logs**: Detailed logs for each sample’s quantification process.

-## Challenges and Solutions
+## 🛠️ Troubleshooting: Challenges and Solutions

 ### 1. Missing Contigs in the Transcriptome FASTA
-**Problem**: The initial Salmon quantification step failed due to missing contigs (e.g., `GL000192.1`) in the transcriptome FASTA file generated from the GTF.
+**Problem**: Salmon failed due to missing contigs in the transcriptome FASTA, leading to errors.

-**Solution**: The transcriptome FASTA file was regenerated to include all contigs present in the BAM file header using `gffread` and the full GRCh37 reference genome.
+**Solution**: The transcriptome FASTA file was regenerated using the full GRCh37 reference genome and GENCODE v19 annotation.
+This ensured that all contigs present in the BAM file header were included.

 ### 2. Alignment-Based Mode Configuration
-**Problem**: When running Salmon in alignment-based mode, certain options were not recognized, such as the `-t` option intended for transcriptome-based quantification.
+**Problem**: The pipeline initially used options intended for transcriptome-based quantification, which caused errors in alignment-based mode.

-**Solution**: The script was updated to correctly configure Salmon for alignment-based mode by removing the `-t` option and ensuring the `--targets` option was used to specify the reference genome.
+**Solution**: The script was modified to remove incorrect options and use alignment-based mode configuration.
+The `--targets` option was added to specify the reference genome.

 ### 3. Inconsistent Chromosome Naming
-**Problem**: The pipeline encountered issues with inconsistent chromosome naming, particularly with the mitochondrial chromosome (`M` vs `MT`).
+**Problem**: The pipeline encountered issues with inconsistent chromosome naming, particularly the mitochondrial chromosome (`M` vs `MT`).

-**Solution**: The GTF file was modified to ensure consistent chromosome naming by replacing `M` with `MT`.
+**Solution**: The GTF file was modified to ensure consistent chromosome naming by replacing `M` with `MT`, making it compatible with the reference genome.

-### 4. Unexpected Salmon Errors
+### 4. Option Handling in Salmon
-**Problem**: During the troubleshooting process, several unexpected errors surfaced, including missing options or failed steps in Salmon.

-**Solution**: Each error was carefully analyzed and resolved by adjusting the pipeline script, ensuring that the correct options were passed to Salmon and that all required files were available.
+**Problem**: Salmon required different options depending on the mode (alignment-based vs transcriptome-based).
+Errors were raised when incorrect options were used.

+**Solution**: The script was iteratively updated to handle Salmon’s specific requirements for alignment-based mode, ensuring proper option usage and configuration.

+## 📊 Final Output

+After successfully running the pipeline, you will obtain:
+- A **gene count matrix** (`gene_count_matrix.csv`) with raw counts.
+- A **TPM matrix** (`gene_tpm_matrix.csv`) with normalized transcript abundance.

+These matrices are ready for downstream analysis, including differential expression analysis, clustering, and visualization.

-## Final Notes
+## 📝 Final Notes

-This pipeline has been extensively tested and is capable of handling complex RNA-Seq quantification tasks.
-It is designed to work efficiently in high-performance computing environments.
-We encourage others to use this pipeline and contribute to its further development.
+This Bulk RNA-Seq Pipeline is designed to be flexible, robust, and scalable.
+Whether you're processing a small number of samples or a large-scale RNA-Seq dataset, this pipeline provides a streamlined solution to get accurate quantification results.

-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Contributions are welcome!

-### License
+## 📄 License

 This project is licensed under the MIT License.
+See the `LICENSE` file for more details.